Rock legend Eddie Van Halen dies after long battle with cancer

 The creative tension within the band boiled over during the "1984" tour, with Eddie Van Halen and original frontman David Lee Roth falling out.
 Roth left the band in April 1985.

-One of his gripes with Eddie Van Halen was reportedly his outside work that included performing on Michael Jackson's 1983 single "Beat It."
+One of his gripes with Eddie Van Halen was reportedly the rocker's outside work that included providing the lead-in guitar for Michael Jackson's 1983 smash hit "Beat It."

 However, Van Halen announced a reunion tour in 2007 with Roth performing with the group for the first time in 22 years.